-A1550E: Input and output filenames are the same
+A1550E Input and output filenames are the same

-A1551E: Cannot add Comdef area <name> to non-comdat group
+A1551E Cannot add Comdef area <name> to non-comdat group

-A1560E: Non-constant byte literal values not supported
+A1560E Non-constant byte literal values not supported

-A1561E: MERGE and STRING sections must be data sections
+A1561E MERGE and STRING sections must be data sections

-A1562E: Entry size for Merge section must be greater than 0
+A1562E Entry size for Merge section must be greater than 0

-A1563W: Instruction stalls CPU for <stalls> cycle(s)
+Instruction stalls CPU for <stalls> cycle(s)

 The assembler can give information about possible interlocks in your code caused by the pipeline of the processor chosen by the --cpu option.
-This can be enabled with:

-armasm --diag_warning 1563
+To do this assemble with armasm --diag_warning 1563

-Note: Where the --cpu option specifies a multi-issue processor such as Cortex-A8, the interlock warnings are unreliable.
+If the --cpu option specifies a multi-issue processor such as Cortex-A8, the interlock warnings are unreliable.